lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 is an extremely compelling reason not to.
 This means that migrations and test runs should be done in the container.
 It can be particularly annoying to frequently type things like
-`docker-compose run cme-ctc-web python manage.py test`, so automation via shortening scripts is strongly recommended.
+`docker compose run cme-ctc-web python manage.py test`, so automation via shortening scripts is strongly recommended.
 See the section below for how to do so is strongly recommended.